What is a Cost Segregation Study?

 Examples of good candidates for cost segregation include offices of doctors and dentists, warehouses, laboratories, multi-family rental properties, shopping centers, office buildings and restaurants and commercial kitchens.

-When is a Good Time for Cost Segregation?
+When is a Good Time for a Cost Segregation Study?

 The ideal time for a Cost Segregation Study can vary depending on an owner’s tax situation.
+Cost segregation is a tax planning strategy.
 Although the optimum time for a study is during the year a building is constructed, purchased, or remodeled, a study can be completed anytime afterward.
 In fact, current IRS procedures make it easy to go back and claim missed depreciation on assets acquired as far back as 1987 without amending prior tax returns.

 Our real estate experts will determine when cost segregation make sense for you.